-- Going Smokefree - it works for me: A guide for workplaces developed by The Cancer Council Victoria (phone number: 03 9635 5000) and the National Heart Foundation (phone number: 1300 36 27 87).
+- Going Smokefree: A guide for workplaces developed by The Cancer Council Victoria (phone number: 03 9635 5000) and the National Heart Foundation (phone number: 1300 36 27 87).
 It can also be downloaded [pdf] from the Cancer Council website.

 - The Quit website has resources, information on the current laws (Smoking the law, and OHS obligations), and workplace specific information.
 Also check the Cancer Council Victoria and the Cancer Council Australia websites.

 - NOHSC (now SafeWork Australia) Guidance Note: Elimination of Environmental Tobacco Smoke in the Workplace - can be downloaded from this page of the Safe Work Australia website.

 - From EU-OHSA: